ruyrybeyro/chrootvpn/README.md

 . if issues connecting to VPN after first installation/OS upgrade, reboot;

+. if DNS issues in Debian/Ubuntu/Parrot right at the start of the install, reboot and (re)start installation;

 .
 If asking to install software, most of the time, either CShell daemon is not up, or firefox policy was not installe or Firefox is a snap. do ./vpn.sh start *and* visit https://localhost:14186/id